 Anno: 5 million.

 To put that in perspective, the total franchise sales of the "Halo" game series since 2001 is somewhere over 50 million units, an impressive feat in itself considering it's Xbox only (whilst Creed is cross-platform).
-Meanwhile an amusing 'Honest Trailers' is out for "Assassin's Creed IV: Black Flag".

 The designers behind the upcoming survival horror game based on Ridley Scott's "Alien" have previous spoken in interviews about their plans to adopt a "lo-fi sci-fi" approach here.
 That means though it's set in a future on a spaceship, the game isn't going to display anything more distinctly 'modern' looking than what could've been built for the original 1979 film.